-This year, the global industry will come together in Shanghai for a collective, two-day summit that will expand on the unique challenges and landscape of the Asia-Pacific region.
+This year, the global industry will come together in Shanghai for a collective, two-day IMS Asia-Pacific edition that will expand on the unique challenges and landscape of the Asia-Pacific region.
 IMS partners with Budweiser Storm Festival, China’s premier electronic music gathering offering delegates the opportunity to do business in the region followed by a series of satellite parties and the nations leading festival.ATTEND IMS ASIA-PACIFIC

 Delegates from all around the world joined us at IMS Asia-Pacific to learn more about the region that still remains distant for most.

 Visit come top moments from in-depth reports to insight from local and international artists,

 “This could potentially be the biggest market in the world.
 It’s that simple.” – David Levy, Agent and Partner, WMEREAD IT HERE